The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

 ![](/img/jobs/rpr/rpr_enshroud_opener.png)

 * Soul Sow pre-pull
-* Cast Harpe at 2 seconds on the countdown
+* Cast Harpe at 2s on the countdown
 * Shadow of Death

   * Arcane Circle as fast possible